JackSzwergold/Writing/dreams/Pizza, a Huge Loft and a Cassette Tape.md

 ***

-*Pizza, a Huge Artist’s Loft and a Cassette Tape (c) Copyright by Jack Szwergold; written May 28, 2015.
+*Pizza, a Huge Artist’s Loft and a Cassette Tape (c) Copyright by Jack Szwergold; written on May 28, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*